 That shift rarely begins with bad intentions.
 It often starts with something genuinely valuable.

 Certainty offers coherence and identity.
 Authority provides structure and continuity.
 Stability grounds communities in shared meaning.
 Each of these poles carries real value.
-The difficulty emerges when one pole becomes absolute.

 When tensions begin pulling systems toward one pole or the other, something else often disappears along the way.
 The Greater Purpose that originally held the poles together begins to fade from view.
 Instead of serving the purpose, the system begins defending a position.